jenkinsci/gitlab-branch-source-plugin/README.md

 ### Multibranch Pipeline Jobs

-The Multibranch Pipeline project type enables you to implement different Jenkinsfiles for different branches of the same project.
-In a Multibranch Pipeline project, Jenkins automatically discovers, manages and executes Pipelines for Branches/Merge Requests/Tags which contain a `Jenkinsfile` in source control.
+The Multibranch Pipeline job type enables you to implement different Jenkinsfiles for different branches of the same project.
+In a Multibranch Pipeline job, Jenkins automatically discovers, manages and executes Pipelines for Branches/Merge Requests/Tags which contain a `Jenkinsfile` in source control.
 This eliminates the need for manual Pipeline creation and management.

 To create a `Multibranch Pipeline Job`: